 With the view of having a minimal impact on light interference by the installation of systems, the AIS Greenworks team have hidden all cabling and minimised and streamlined pipework.
 Due to the decision to install concrete floors for control of hygiene and ease of maintenance, all irrigation, drain, fog, CO2, and recycling pipework on this build has been provisioned above ground within the main structure.

-“There is more cabling and control in this structure than in most 10Ha Greenhouses” explains Scott Featherston, National Sales Manager for AIS Greenworks.
+“There is more cabling and control in this structure than in most 10Ha Greenhouses” explains the AIS Greenworks team.
 “The excitement for us, and something we are proud of, is we are delivering a world class facility for the next generation of farmers”.
 “This facility will be able to provide innovation to existing greenhouses across the country to literally grow our industry.”

 Customer: Croudace for Western Sydney University